Today, we’re making our own healthy take on a classic: Caesar salad recipe.

 Slice the chicken: Once the chicken is cool enough to handle, place it on a cutting board and cut diagonally to make 1/2-inch slices (or thinner if you prefer).
 Transfer to a plate and set aside.

-Make the dressing: In a small bowl, add the Worcestershire sauce, apple cider vinegar, and Dijon mustard, and whisk well to combine.
-Gradually pour in the olive oil a bit at a time while whisking to emulsify the sauce.
+Make the dressing: In a small bowl, add 2 tsp Worcestershire sauce, 2 tsp apple cider vinegar, and 2 tsp Dijon mustard, and whisk well to combine.
+Gradually pour in 3 tbsp olive oil a bit at a time while whisking to emulsify the sauce.
 Set aside.

-Arrange the serving platter: Put a nest of romaine lettuce in the middle of a large plate.
-Scatter the sliced chicken, cherry tomatoes, eggs, bacon, and bread cubes on top.
+Arrange the serving platter: Put a nest of 8 oz romaine lettuce in the middle of a large plate.
+Scatter the sliced chicken, 4 oz cherry tomatoes, 2 medium eggs, bacon, and bread cubes on top.
 Pour the dressing over the salad.

 Serve: Divide the salad into four portions.
 Sprinkle grated Parmesan cheese and black pepper on top to garnish and serve.